 Please use alcohol responsibly and limit your consumption.
 Alcohol may be a stimulant in small quantities, however, in general it slows down brain activity.
-In higher doses, it can lead to cognitive and attention impairment.
+In higher doses, it can lead to cognitive impairment and attention deficits.

 Under the influence of alcohol, there is a higher risk of getting involved in violent situations or accidents.
 It is important to stay with a person who is drunk and get medical assistance.